SwiftERM Hyper-personalisation for ecommerce email marketing

 You can:

-• Offer personalised incentives in real-time (countdown timer coupons, spin the wheel prizes, special deals, etc.)
+• Offer hyper-personalised incentives in real-time (countdown timer coupons, spin-the-wheel prizes, special deals, etc.)

 • Customise content on the homepage, category page or any other page based on a user’s preferences.

-• Highlight special offers with exit intent overlay to visitors that are about to leave.
+• Highlight special offers with exit intent overlay to visitors who are about to leave.

 • Encourage cart abandoners to return with 1:1 messaging (web push, carousel app push, etc.)